shalex88/camera-controller/README.md

 2. Implement new function in RequestHandler class
 3. Define new RPC in `proto/camera_service.proto`
 4. Create new RPC in GrpcCallbackHandler class

+## TODO

+1. Use string_view instead of string where possible
+2. Use span instead of other containers